Quansight/Quansight-website/apps/labs/posts/numpy-python-api-cleanup.md

 flagging lines that require manual intervention to be compatible with NumPy 2.0.

 This assignment gave me the opportunity to write a bit of Rust code, since it is the core language for Ruff.
-As of today, the PR is still open, but the rule is available in the local setup and it managed to correctly fix over a hundred of lines of code for the latest SciPy release source code.
+As of today, the PR is merged, but the rule is still available in the "preview" mode only.
+In the local setup it managed to correctly fix over a hundred of lines of code for the latest SciPy release source code.

-The command for running Ruff linter:
+The command for running the Ruff linter:

 ```sh
 ruff check scipy/ --no-cache --fix